stakater-archive/StakaterCloudDocs-Archived/content/sre/secrets/vault-csi.md

 Your secret should be available at the path defined above

-## Create kubernetes secret from vault secret
+## Option # 2 - Consume vault secret via environment variable

 - Enable ```SecretProviderClass``` object in helm values and define key/value path and secret objects in vault.
 For example